allinemar/allinemar/README.md

 📂 Take a look at what I’ve been working on — I’m excited to share it with you!

 ### 🔧 Skills
-C, C++, Java, Python, Prolog, Haskell, SQL, HTML, CSS, Git, GitHub
-(Currently learning Kotlin and mobile development)
+C, C++, Java, Python, Prolog, Haskell, SQL, HTML, CSS, FastAPI (Currently learning Kotlin and mobile development)

 📫 allinemartins0104@gmail.com